 Because QMS systems typically operate best when they are taking a holistic approach to the enterprise challenge of optimizing quality, you may need to manage integrations with other information systems, such as:

-- Supply chain management.
-SCM systems manage the provisioning of goods from suppliers through to the customer.
+- Supply chain management systems manage the provisioning of goods from suppliers through to the customer.
 Relaying information regarding quality issues stemming from certain suppliers is an important piece of the quality management puzzle.

-- Material resource planning and production scheduling.
-MRP software manages the materials required for production and the processes that go into the manufacturing operations.
+- Material resource planning and production scheduling software manages the materials required for production and the processes that go into the manufacturing operations.
 Importing quality related information from the QMS to the MRP system will help create more accurate manufacturing plans and forecasts.